-- the creation of the Social Impact Investment Taskforce; - development of a code of good impact practice; - creating a social investment readiness charter, setting out five principles through which to support the market; - establishing the Market Stewardship Research Group; and - helping to create a social investment trade association.
+- the creation of the Social Impact Investment Taskforce; - development of a code of good impact practice; - creating a social investment readiness charter, setting out five principles through which to support the market: - establishing the Market Stewardship Research Group; and - helping to create a social investment trade association.3 hoped that this will open up the social investment market and bring "greater transparency (across metrics of impact), accountability (as more citizens can see the effectiveness of public services), and participation (as more ventures can access public service contracts, and more citizens invest their money for social impact)."
+5

 In 2013, the UK government emphasized that, "transparency is a vital tool in delivering social impact.
-Greater transparency...will help more social ventures get access to the capital they need to grow."
-It is hoped that this will open up the social investment market and bring "greater transparency (across metrics of impact), accountability (as more citizens can see the effectiveness of public services), and participation (as more ventures can access public service contracts, and more citizens invest their money for social impact)."
+Greater transparency...will help more social ventures get access to the capital they need to grow."4 It is

-The social investment commitment was a followon from a series of programs and policies that have been ongoing in the United Kingdom for a number of years.
-The milestones and goals for this commitment fitted with this, offering a series of online reporting requirements and updates on progress.
+The social investment commitment was a followon from a series of programs and policies that have been ongoing in the UK for a number of years.
+The milestones and goals for this commitment fitted with this, offering a series of online reporting requirements and updates on progress.6

-The commitment created a number of informational innovations including publication of data from 65 investments and the creation of a series of online visualizations via data.gov.uk.
-There is also now a directory of social enterprise, which was re-launched in February 2015.
-The inaugural Social Investment Awards, held in October 2014 to increase public awareness and celebrate those involved, are intended to be held again in 2015.
+The commitment created a number of informational innovations including publication of data from 65 investments and the creation of a series of online visualizations via data.gov.uk.7 There is also now a directory of social enterprise, which was re-launched in February 2015.
+The inaugural Social Investment Awards, held in October 2014 to increase public awareness and celebrate those involved, are intended to be held again in 2015.8 not always specific, there have been some important steps forward in implementation.
+First, in terms of data and sources of information on social investments, the commitment has led to research by both the government and others and the creation of a growing evidence base on the size and impact of the market.9 Second, there is now increased awareness of the importance of social investment.
+Although it is not yet clear if they have met the high transparency and participative goals set out in 2013, taken together, these measures have increased the openness and awareness of social investment and have provided the tools to encourage others to better understand it.